 Harrell Health Sciences Library – Research and Learning Commons collections and services support the informational needs of Penn State users engaged in patient care, research and education, including interlibrary loan, search services and instruction.
 The library currently employs 10 faculty librarians who hold, at minimum, a master’s degree from an American Library Association-accrediting library program.
 Full-time and part-time staff are also employed.
 Library faculty members teach literature searching, information literacy, basic database search skills, evidence-based medicine and bibliographic software programs (e.g., Endnote) in course-integrated instruction or workshops to all members of the Penn State community.
 A suite of services and training opportunities are available as requested or on a recurring basis.
 The library provides members with access to an audio and video recording studio, 3-D printing options and multimedia services.

-HHSL is part of Penn State University Libraries, allowing member access to more than 6.9 million books, almost 400,000 e-books, 110,000 online full-text journals and more than 700 databases.
+Harrell Library is part of Penn State University Libraries, allowing member access to more than 6.8 million books and ebooks, approximately 180,000 online full-text journals and more than 850 databases.
 Penn State University Libraries are increasingly electronic, allowing 24-hour access from anywhere.
 Most digital platforms are compatible with mobile devices.
-Penn State provides access to many of the major scientific journals, highly used scholarly databases and point of care clinical tools.
+Penn State provides access to many of the major scientific journals, highly used scholarly databases and point-of-care clinical tools.

 The Investigational Drug Service at Penn State Health Milton S. Hershey Medical Center is charged with the control and management of investigational (research) drugs used in clinical (human) research trials throughout the institution.
 IDS currently controls the procurement, storage, blinding, and dispensing of study medications in over 250 studies.

-The IDS also provides pharmacy services for multiple national cooperative investigating groups including the Children’s Oncology Group, Eastern Cooperative Oncology Group-American College of Radiology Imaging Network, Radiation Therapy Oncology Group (RTOG), PrECOG, NRG-Oncology, and the National Institute of Allergy and Infectious Diseases (NIAID).
+The service also provides pharmacy services for multiple national cooperative investigating groups, including the Children’s Oncology Group, Eastern Cooperative Oncology Group-American College of Radiology Imaging Network, Radiation Therapy Oncology Group (RTOG), PrECOG, NRG-Oncology, and the National Institute of Allergy and Infectious Diseases (NIAID).